A natural UNESCO World Heritage site, Yakushima is home to 1,000-year-old trees, pristine beaches, and Japan's largest turtle-nesting site

 Just 60 kilometers off the tip of Kagoshima, Yakushima can be accessed by plane or ferry.

 From Tokyo, take a plane from Haneda Airport to Kagoshima Airport.
 The flight is less than two hours.
-From there, the trip is only 30 minutes.
+From there, a connecting flight to Yakushima is only 40 minutes.
 Another option is to take a ferry from Kagoshima Port to Yakushima Miyanoura or Anobo Port.
 The ferry ride takes two and a half hours on the speed ferry or four hours on the regular, and cheaper, car ferry.

 Remoteness is a positive thing